jagankumarpatra/ShopSage/README.md

    Now I am checking my mail for more info about the arrival of my order

-7. Mailer Page
+8. Mailer Page
     ![Screenshot (371)](https://github.com/jagankumarpatra/ShopSage/assets/94950001/9af9d47a-57ff-46b2-8183-c6b153003760)

-8. Checking Cart Status
+9. Checking Cart Status
      Now Of Course Cart is empty :))
    ![Screenshot (372)](https://github.com/jagankumarpatra/ShopSage/assets/94950001/7bd047a4-f6fb-4d63-820e-696dac76aad8)

-9. Now Logging Out
+10. Now Logging Out
     Check the button that is present just beside the profile icon
    ![Screenshot (373)](https://github.com/jagankumarpatra/ShopSage/assets/94950001/d6ee187e-e03a-4ad9-aac7-25f59ec5edb4)

-10. Thats all the website is.

-Thanks
+11. Now The customer will be redirected to the SignIn Page and in that page if the customer wants to revisit the page then he should click on login page.

+Thanks I Hope U love my project...
+🙂🙂🙂